nsk1512/find-my-concert/README.md

 # Find-My-Concert :date:

 ## Description
-Find My Concert is an app that helps music enthusiasts discover concerts and events happening in their area.
-With a user-friendly interface and powerful search capabilities, finding and attending your favorite live performances has never been easier.
+Discover, Experience, and Never Miss a Beat! :speaker:

+Find-my-concert is your ultimate companion for finding and exploring a world of live events.
+Whether you're a music aficionado, sports fanatic, or theater enthusiast, this app is your ticket to the most thrilling and unforgettable experiences happening nationwide.

+With Find-my-concert, your fingertips become the gateway to a vibrant realm of concerts, sports matches, theatrical performances, and more.
+Seamlessly navigate through an extensive catalog of events, powered by cutting-edge location technology that tailors recommendations to your city, giving you an exclusive passport to the hottest happenings near you. :musical_note:

-## Tech Stack
+## Tech Stack (Built in both angular, and swift)
-- Front-end: React.js, CSS
+- Front-end: Angular.js, HTML, CSS, SwiftUI
-- Back-end: Node.js, Express.js
+- Back-end: Node.js, Express.js, nginx
-- Database: MongoDB
+- Database: local storage
-- Deployment: Heroku
+- Deployment: Google Cloud Platform

 ## Features
 - **Concert Search:** Search for concerts by artist, venue, or location.